 When feeding back for improvement 3 - 5 spellings should be identified for the child to practise.
-These should be either: from the statutory spelling lists (see Appendix 2 attached), previously taught spelling patterns or topic words that are displayed around the classroom.
+These should be either: from the statutory spelling lists (see Appendix 2 attached), previously taught spelling patterns or tier three subject specific vocabulary that are displayed around the classroom.
 Where these are all correct, effort should be made to identify words that will move the child's spelling knowledge forward.